MBA Core (MBAC)

 MBAC 512.
 Economics.
 3 Units.

 This course is designed to give you an overview and a basic understanding of modern economics.
 The course will cover the microeconomic topics of consumer choice, business decision making, and market equilibrium; as well as the macroeconomic topics of economic growth, inflation, interest rates, and exchange rates.
 In the process of achieving these specific content objectives, this course is taught in a way that will support the MBA program goals of having students become competent analysts and a critical, creative thinkers.
-Prereq: Full-time MBA program only.
+Prereq: MBAC 511 and enrolled in Full-time MBA program.

 MBAC 518.
 Business Analytics.
 3 Units.